Tennessee's 15th Senate district

 Tennessee's 15th Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Republican Paul Bailey since 2014, succeeding retiring Democrat Charlotte Burks.

 Geography

-District 15 covers much of rural Middle Tennessee, including all of Bledsoe, Cumberland, Jackson, Overton, Putnam, and White Counties.
-Communities in the district include Cookeville, Crossville, Sparta, Fairfield Glade, Livingston, Lake Tansi Village, Algood, Monterey, Pikeville, and Gainesboro.
+District 15 covers much of rural Middle Tennessee, including all of Cumberland, Jackson, Putnam, Smith, Van Buren, and White Counties.
+Communities in the district include Cookeville, Crossville, Sparta, Fairfield Glade, Lake Tansi Village, Algood, Monterey, and Gainesboro.

-The district is mostly located in Tennessee's 6th congressional district, also extending into the 4th district.
-It overlaps with the 25th, 31st, 41st, 42nd, and 43rd districts of the Tennessee House of Representatives.
+The district is mostly entirely in Tennessee's 6th congressional district.

 Recent election results

 Tennessee Senators are elected to staggered four-year terms, with odd-numbered districts holding elections in midterm years and even-numbered districts holding elections in presidential years.